GitHub-at-Brown/LongRunRisk/docs/options-plan-appendix.md

 4. **`ProcessModels.wl`**: Receives symbolic options from `BuildModels` via config
 5. **`OptionsConfig.wl`**: Normalizes and splits options for `BuildModels`

-For detailed options flow in these files, see their respective documentation in `/docs/options/`.
+For detailed options flow in these files, see the corresponding sections in this appendix.
 ````

 </details>